 Located in West Des Moines, Leu Interiors' on-site work spans the Greater Des Moines metro.
 Online Design is available to anyone in the United States.

 In addition to my own design practice, I also teach a residential design course at Iowa State University.
 My role at ISU is one I hold very dear, as I credit much of my own success to those who have mentored me.
-In my free time, I enjoy listening to podcasts, making music, organizing (yes, really - you should see my garage), collecting chopsticks, creating large acrylic and watercolor paintings, trying new restaurants, visiting other countries, and spending time with my sweetheart Aaron and my Miniature Australian Shepherd pups - all while wearing something extremely soft; always!
+In my free time, I enjoy listening to podcasts, making music, organizing (yes, really - you should see my garage), collecting chopsticks, creating large acrylic and watercolor paintings, trying new restaurants, traveling the world, and spending time with my sweetheart Aaron and our two Miniature Australian Shepherd pups - all while wearing something extremely soft; always!

 becky's Design Philosophy